TillF/WASA-SED/docs/index.md

 *Timestep*: Timestep as specified in the ```do.dat``` in \[hours] <br>
 *Time series*: water discharge in river stretch in m<sup>3</sup>/s

-Example: After each time step, e.g. hourly, the discharge is given for each sub-basin, e.g. Sub-basin No. 9 has a discharge of 6.313 m<sup>3</sup>/s, Sub-basin No. 10 of 1.797 m<sup>3</sup>/s and Sub-basin No. 11 of 8.922 m<sup>3</sup>/s after 1 hours.
+Example: After each time step (i.e. hour or day), the discharge is given for each sub-basin, e.g. Sub-basin No. 9 has a discharge of 6.313 m<sup>3</sup>/s, Sub-basin No. 10 of 1.797 m<sup>3</sup>/s and Sub-basin No. 11 of 8.922 m<sup>3</sup>/s after 1 hours.

 <a name="4-3-output-of-the-reservoir-module"></a>
 ### 4.3 Output of the reservoir module